jldbc/jldbc.github.io/_posts/2016-05-15-bookshelf.md

 ## Moneyball — Michael Lewis

 The story of how Billy Beane’s Oakland A’s are able to build successful teams in one of baseball’s smallest markets.
 Lewis’ walk through the logic of sabermetrics and sorting signal from noise in baseball data was eye opening as a stats geek and sports fan alike.

+## Chasing Perfection - Andy Clockner

+A mostly-qualitative run through the current state of basketball analytics, detailing recent phenomena such as the decline of the mid-range jumper, tanking for draft picks, and the specialized medical analyses being used to ensure player longevity.

 # Business and Economics